comyata/comyata/README.md

         onCompute: (dataNode) => undefined,
         // once a node successfully computed
         onComputed: (dataNode, result, meta) => undefined,

         // enable access to computed fields within other computed fields
         __unsafeAllowCrossResolving: true,

+        // set to true to disable validation
-        // disable node result validation, by default checks that a computed nodes result is not a `Error` or `Promise`
+        // checks that results are not `Error`/`Promise`
-        __unsafeDisableResultValidation: true,
+        __unsafeDisableResultValidation: false,
     },
 )

-// initial output, which contains all static values, and `Promise` placeholders in computed nodes const initial = runner.output()
+// initial output, which contains all static values
+// and `Promise` placeholders in computed nodes const initial = runner.output()

 // run compute and get the complete output